- When it comes to space exploration, almost every country has one in place, and numerous satellites circling the planet.

 In the Fall of 1957, the Soviet Union launched Sputnik 1 into orbit.
 The event stunned Americans across the country, believing their country was more technologically advanced than their Russian counterparts.
 Within a year, the United States would launch its space program, the National Aeronautics and Space Administration (NASA).

 The program quickly caught up, and in 1961, John F. Kennedy announced a challenge: the United States would be the first nation to put a man on the moon.
 Not only that, but it would happen by the end of the decade.
-In 1969, Neil Armstrong spoke his famous words, “that’s one small step for man.
+In 1969, Neil Armstrong spoke his famous words, “That’s one small step for man.
 One giant leap for mankind.”

 NASA has kept these words at the forefront of its mission.
-In addition to pursuing human exploration, the organization strives to advance aeronautic and space technology.
+In addition to pursuing human exploration, the organization strives to advance aeronautics and space technology.
 Its advances have propelled the spaceflight agency and the Americans as a whole.
 The organization was a major developer in the global positioning system (GPS) weather imagery, and solar energy.

 These Socioeconomic improvements are overshadowed, however, by NASA’s rockets.
 And it’s easy to see why.
 While SpaceX’s Falcon Heavy is capable of 63 tons, NASA’s historic Saturn V did twice that in 1969.
 The massive rocket was used to launch the Apollo missions, which brought space crews to the Moon.
 Until SpaceX finishes Starship, the Saturn V remains the largest rocket in history.